NSWSESMembers/Lighthouse/README.md

 ###Tested:

+- Map overlay to prevent theft of mouse when scrolling.
+- Quick Filters.
+Allows for fast access to complex filter groups when searching. eg, "All Open Jobs" selects all the job tags that mean open (New,Ack, Tasked, Refered)
 - Idle session detection with popup to warn user.
 - Time picker options of 'this year' and 'all time' added.
 - Team summary screen.